-There are three steps that will help congregations develop their capacity to support recovery and wellness with individuals and families facing serious mental health issues.
-Those steps include:
+There are three steps congregations can take in developing their capacity to support recovery and wellness with individuals and families facing serious mental health issues.

-- Offering a basic understanding of various mental health concerns
+2. Providing a basic understanding of various mental health issues they may encounter